cbib/dypfish/README.md

 * `height_map` and `zero_level` for 3D images
 * `mtoc_position` for the MTOC's coordinates

 An example of an HDF5 file `basic.h5` is available for download and should be placed in `data/example_hdf5/`.
 This file is provided *both* as an example of data formatting and for unit testing of the code.
-It is part of the downloadable data avalaible on the [dypfish.org](http://dypfish.org).
+It is part of the downloadable data avalaible on [Zenodo](https://zenodo.org/record/8026601).

-In order to run DypFISH, you need to download the HDF5 representation of images from the website [(data.zip file)](http://dypfish.org/file/zip/data_and_conf.zip), place the zip file in the root directory `dypfish/` and unzip it there.
+In order to run DypFISH, you need to download the HDF5 representation of images from [Zenodo](https://zenodo.org/record/5155127), place the zip files in the root directory `dypfish/` and unzip it there, or use our script `download_data_paper.sh`.
 This populates the directory `dypfish/data/` and all the subfolders with HDF5 files and enables running and testing the pipeline.

 If you wish to run the pipeline on your own data, place the HDF5 file in the `dypfish/data/name_of_your_data` directory and modify the analysis scripts to refer to your dataset files.